next-book/boilerplate/README.md

 Every next-book is a website.
 This tool makes it easier to publish a next-book from a set of resources (texts, layouts, styles etc.).

-You may use this boilerplate on your machine or use this on service such as Netlify that handles all the installation and requirements for you.
-We’ll update this boilerplate to run on Netlify (including a CMS interface for book editing) soon.
+You may use this boilerplate on your machine or use this on service such as Netlify that handles all the installation and requirements for you (config file `netlify.toml` is included).

 ## Requirements